+The Board has considered the competencies and experience of each of the Directors and believes that the current structure operates effectively and efficiently without the need for the appointment of additional independent directors or the creation of further sub-committees.
 The number of times the Board Nominations Committee has formerly met and the number of meetings attended by Directors during the financial year are reported in the Directors' Report.